-Ximena Herrera-Bernal is counsel in the International Arbitration and Public International Law practices.
+Ximena Herrera-Bernal is a partner in the International Arbitration and Public International Law practices.

-- A leading European energy group in an UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
-The dispute relates to measures taken by Spain in the renewable energy sector
+- A leading European energy group in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
+The dispute relates to measures taken by Spain in the renewable energy sector.

 University of Oxford

 Academic Visitor, Public International Law and Law of the Sea